ast-grep/ast-grep.github.io/website/blog/tree-sitter-rust-rewrite.md

 In one sentence: preserve everything the ecosystem can observe, then make the inside replaceable.

-I instructed ChatGPT/Codex to translate the runtime one part at a time: basic utilities, tree storage, lexing, the parser stack, tree navigation, and finally the parser loop.
+I instructed ChatGPT to translate the runtime one part at a time: basic utilities, tree storage, lexing, the parser stack, tree navigation, and finally the parser loop.
 The agent read the C and Rust code, wrote patches, fixed compiler errors, ran tests, and investigated mismatches.
 I supplied the goals,